 To be successful, ECM has combined 2 strong ideas:

 - Quenching of parts in a cold chamber (or cell) with a design optimizing gas exchanges

 - Increasing absolute quenching pressure from 5 to 20 bars

-ECM’s gas quenching cells, associated with our low pressure carburizing furnaces, offer major advantages:
+ECM’s high pressure gas quenching cells, associated with our low pressure carburizing furnaces, offer major advantages:

 - no pollution or rejections

 Nitrogen is generally used for gas quenching treatments.
 Its low cost allows to reject it into the atmosphere from one load to another.
 Unlike with oil quenching, no washing is necessary after treatment.

 Gas quenching offers a better distortion control during the cooling phase for the following reasons: